 There’s much handsome wood panelling throughout the house, some of it a bit chewed, and including almost the entire surface of the bathroom where you’ll also find an ancient cast iron bath with its original ingenious pillar plug, deep and where almost anyone will be able to lie full length, a glass of whisky comfortably within reach.
 Or even whiskey, if you prefer.
 A quaich isn’t mandatory.
 There’s currently only one lavatory.
-There’s also a dense patch of rhododendrons by the gate which flowers beautifully in the spring.

 The dining room complements the living room, shares the wonderful light and view down the Sound of Sleat and to Skye (as do two bedrooms above), and is light and airy – the latter perhaps partly on account of the gaps between the floor and the skirting board in places, an issue next in line to be addressed when things are quieter.
 There’s a handsome Victorian oak table and matching mirrored sideboard and six chairs so that in parties of seven each member can take a turn over a week to act as butler.
-The matching Victorian chairs are upholstered in golden velvet and designed to accommodate a range of bottom characteristics, the seats being a mix of convex, flat and concave, the last a webbing-related matter.
+The matching Victorian chairs are upholstered in golden velvet and can accommodate a range of bottom characteristics, the seats being a mix of convex, flat and concave, the last a webbing-related matter.
 The carpet is worn but quite functional, another replacement issue in the process of being addressed.

 If you prefer to eat in the kitchen next door, there’s a long, plain refectory-style oiled yew table, again with seating for six or more.
 Of course there’s plenty of crockery, a quantity of miscellaneous glasses, pans and cutlery and plenty of those items and devices beloved of weekend colour mag reading chefs manqués such as fridge freezer, ceramic-hobbed cooker with two ovens, food processor, slow cooker, and so on.
-There’s even a mandolin so that you can easily slice the tip of a finger incautiously, and a microplane to allow you to remove part of a knuckle while cheapskatedly getting at the last bit of parmesan.
+There’s even a mandolin so that you can easily slice the tip of a finger incautiously, and a microplane to allow you to remove part of a knuckle while getting at the last bit of parmesan.
 The kitchen scales are solar powered, the implication being that, yes, the sun does shine in Glenelg from time to time.

 In the kitchen there’s also a free-standing cupboard, a press, which holds a store of dry goods – salts, peppers, spices, vinegars, oils, flour, rolled oats, oatmeal and other grains and pulses, teas of various kinds, perhaps cocoa, ovaltine and the like, maybe some marmalade, jams, pickles or chutneys and miscellaneous tins of things like tomatoes and baked beans.
 There’s a plethora of pasta of various kinds.
 You’re welcome to use these as you need to, simply replacing for later guests any items that run out or that you use excessively.